Defining water security

 An intrinsic element in water security is the capacity to manage water.
-Most parts of the world would experience water insecurity if, as a society, we were not able to manage the storage, distribution and quality of our water supplies.
+Most parts of the world would experience water insecurity if we weren’t able to manage the storage, distribution and quality of our water supplies.

 More nuanced views of water security also recognise that insecurity is not always evenly distributed within a country or even a city.
 Some places have greater water security than others, and some population groups (such as the more wealthy) may have greater water security than others.

-Finally, when we think about water security we should embrace a longer-term time view than just today and tomorrow.
-This introduces the idea of building resilience to potential shocks (natural or man-made) as a component of water security.
+Finally, when we think about water security we should embrace a longer-term view than just today and tomorrow.
+The idea of building resilience to potential shocks (natural or man-made) is a component of water security.